Billy Minick: Honors

 In 2004, Billy and Pam Minick were both inducted into the Texas Cowboy Hall of Fame.

 In 2008, Billy was awarded the National Cowboy and Western Heritage Museum's Ben Johnson Memorial Award.

 In 2011, Billy and Pam both were inducted into the Texas Rodeo Cowboy Hall of Fame and the Texas Trail of Fame.
 That same year, Billy was awarded the Texas Heritage Songwriters Association's Patron Award.

 In 2018, Billy was inducted into the ProRodeo Hall of Fame.

 In 2022, Billy was inducted into the Bull Riding Hall of Fame.

+In 2025, Billy and Pam were both awarded the Legends of ProRodeo by the ProRodeo Hall of Fame.